HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 With MC, the final return propagates back all the way to the beginning (discounted by $\gamma$).

 With TD, the update is only based on the difference between the estimated previous and discounted next-state values, and the return.
-Return that is only available at the end of an episode propagates toward earlier states one state per episode.
+If a reward is only given at the end of an episode, it propagates to only the penultimate state on the first episode, but on subsequent episodes, it will propagate back on any transition to any state that has been updated before.

 ![wk3-RMS-error-TD-vs-MC.png](wk3-RMS-error-TD-vs-MC.png)

+The bottom right shows the random walk (policy is a coin toss of Left or Right in each state), with $\gamma = 1$, and no rewards =0 apart from a transition into the and right terminal state = 1.

+[The video](https://www.coursera.org/learn/sample-based-learning-methods/lecture/CEzFc/comparing-td-and-monte-carlo) seems to use $\alpha=0.5$ as the updated state's value moves half way to the next state's value.

 TD learned quicker and achieved a better final error.